Drug Evaluation Committee 2013-48 External Members in the Roster of Members of Contractor Clinical Trial Review Committees

 Question 2

-If a clinical trial review committee established by another medical institution is to be asked to conduct investigations and deliberations, an agreement must be concluded in advance between the head of the medical institution and the head of the medical institution that established the clinical trial review committee.
+If a clinical trial review committee established by another medical institution is to be asked to conduct investigations and deliberations, an agreement must be concluded in advance between the Chairperson of the medical institution and the head of the medical institution that established the clinical trial review committee.
 In addition, the head of the medical institution who establishes the clinical trial review committee is responsible for appointing the committee members.
-On the other hand, GCP does not permit a medical corporation (e.g., the president) to establish a clinical trial review committee (see Opinion 2007-04).
+On the other hand, GCP does not permit a medical corporation (e.g., Chairperson) to establish a clinical trial review committee (see Opinion 2007-04).
 Since the seal is an action that indicates who made the decision and in which capacity, it is necessary to use a seal that indicates the correct position (Director) when stamping the documents in question in order to avoid misunderstandings from third parties.